sanskar10100/Transactions/README.md

 ---

-Please open an [issue](https://github.com/sanskar10100/Transactions/issues/new) any feedback!
+Please open an [issue](https://github.com/sanskar10100/Transactions/issues/new) for any feedback!
 Thanks